WhiteTigerHere/Angry-Birds-Game/README.md

 - **New Game Screen**: Buttons to select a theme and start a new game.
 Also contains button to go to Main Menu.
 - **Saved Game Screen**: Load a saved game and choose the game theme.
 Also contains button to go to Main Menu.
 - **Game Screen**: Visual representation of the game stage.
-- **Levels**: Game levels are represented with .tmx files for dynamic loading of different level configurations.
+- **Level**: Game levels utilise .tmx files and object classes for dynamic loading of different level configurations.
+We further have different level classes for each level.
+- **Bird**: This class contains the necessary attributes for bird object.
+We are implementing three types of birds- Red, Chuck, Bomb.
+- **Pig**: This class contains the necessary attributes for pig object.
+We are implementing different types of pigs.
+- **Blocks**: This class contains the necessary attributes for block structure object.
+We are implementing three types of block- wooden, ice, stone.
 - **Pause Menu Screen**: Pause the game, resume, restart, toggle music, or return to the main menu.
 - **Level Win Screen**: Shows the player's score after winning a level.
 Buttons to go to Next level and return to main menu.
 - **Lost Level Screen**: Shows a screen when the player loses a level.
 Restart level and return to main menu buttons.